alexs2112/University-Notes/CPSC471/05 - Conversion of ERD to RM.md

  - Add the simple attributes in the relation
  - Include the primary key of all owner entities as a foreign key
 	 - The primary key of a weak entity is the combination of the primary key of the owner and the partial key of the weak entity
+	 - The partial key is no longer a key in the RM

 **3. Mapping of Binary 1:1 Relationship**
  - Three approaches: